 Hair wax: Use hair wax with caution!
 Start with minute amounts to avoid winding up with hair, which clings to your scalp and appears oily.
 After weighing down your hair with wax, a thorough shampoo is the only effective remedy.
 Start by applying a pea-sized amount of wax.
 Distribute the wax in the palms of your hand and then work it through your hair.

 Hair gels range in holding power between soft hold and ultra-strong hold.
 Using a large amount does not impart the holding power of a strong hair gel to gels, which are designed to provide soft hold.
 The holding power of the gel not its amount determines how soft your hair will be after the application.
 Start with a pea-sized dollop and increase the amount as needed.

-Conditioner: A filbert or hazelnut-sized amount of conditioning rinse is sufficient.
-Briefly allow this type of conditioner to unfold its benefit before rinsing it out thoroughly.
+Conditioner: using a hair mask or hazelnut-sized amount of deep conditioner is sufficient.
+Briefly allow it to unfold its benefits before rinsing it out thoroughly.

 Shampoo: Dependent on the length and thickness of your hair, you should use a hazelnut- or walnut-sized amount of shampoo.
 It is best to apply the shampoo in small portions to your hair.
 Thoroughly rinse out even the last traces of shampoo.

 Anti-frizz lotions protect the hair from drying out and make it smooth.
 Anti-frizz products are available in the form of shampoos or conditioners.
 Use the products as directed or use a hazelnut-sized amount of them.